ClaireAv/Jeanne/README.md

 # Jeanne

-A fictive clothing brand showcase website
+A showcase website of a fictive clothing brand

 ## https://jesselessa.github.io/jeanne/